agab0110/Cursa-traceability-backend/README.md

 * Docker version: 4.30.0

 ## Setup php.ini
 The php.ini file is a special file for PHP.
-It is where you declare changes to your PHP settings.
+It is where you declare changes to your PHP settings.<br>
 Here we can find the extensions used by PHP.<br>
 For our project we need the following extentions:
 * curl
 * fileinfo